2D setups

 Gresho Vortex

 This setup tests the symmetry and angular momentum conservation of the hydro solver.
-A ring at the center of the domain has positive azimuthal velocity, which creates a centrifugal force that is balanced by pressure.
+A ring at the center of the domain has positive azimuthal velocity, which creates a centrifugal force that is balanced by pressure gradients.
 Ideally, the setup should be stable as the gas rotates around the center.
 Any smoothing of the ring is an indication that angular momentum is not perfectly preserved.
 The problem was presented in Gresho & Sani 1987 (see also Liska & Wendroff 2003).
 This setup demonstrates

 • Computing and plotting of azimuthal velocities